terryyin/lizard/README.md

                         generate error.
 Useful in makefile when improving legacy code.
   -x EXCLUDE, --exclude=EXCLUDE
-                        Exclude files that match this pattern.
-                        * matches everything,
-                        ? matches any single characoter,
+                        Exclude files that match this pattern. * matches everything, ? matches any single characoter,
-                        folder/* exclude everything in the folder, recursively.
+                        "./folder/*" exclude everything in the folder,
+                        recursively.
 Multiple patterns can be specified.
+Don't forget to add "" around the pattern.
   -X, --xml             Generate XML in cppncss style instead of the normal
                         tabular output.
 Useful to generate report in Hudson server